okd-project/okd/FAQ.md

 **Preferred** ways:
 * Web Console: Home -> Overview -> Tab: Cluster, Card: Overview -> View settings -> Update Status

-  Currently (as of 2020-04-10) this doesn't work because the nightly builds are not signed.
-Will be resolved soon as of https://github.com/openshift/okd/issues/138) !

 * Shell:
   Upgrades to latest available version
   ```